Helping millions of people navigate the world of technology.

 Your Windows PC comes with a few useful troubleshooters that can help you identify and fix such common issues on Windows.
 In this case, you can run the Bluetooth troubleshooter on Windows 11 to see if it can find and fix any issues.
 Here’s how.

-Step 1: Click the Search icon on the taskbar, type in troubleshoot settings, and press Enter.
+Step 1: Click the search icon on the taskbar, type troubleshoot settings, and press Enter.

 Troubleshoot Settings on Windows